chrisgrieser/nvim-justice/README.md

 - Show recipe via `<Space>`.

 ## Using progress bars and streaming output
-Here is an example of a `just` recipe that displays a simple progress bar.
+Here is an example of a `just` recipe that displays a simple progress bar

-This kind of progress bar works the same when triggered in the terminal via `just demo-progressbar` and via `nivm-justic`.
+This kind of progress bar works the same when triggered in the terminal via `just demo-progressbar` and via `nivm-justice`.

 ```just
 # streaming <-- makes nvim-justice stream the output